penfoldq/dnsmasq/README.md

 this update pushed to GitHub for backup.

-It's optional but for the sake of easier debugging, 'localhost' should be added to `/etc/resolv.conf' (after '192.168.11.1') to provide reflection of the names issued by DHCP to the 'dnsmasq' device itself.
+It's optional but for the sake of easier debugging, 'localhost' should be added to `/etc/resolv.conf` (after '192.168.11.1') to provide reflection of the names issued by DHCP to the `dnsmasq` device itself.